 Here’s an excellent homemade facial oil for night time!

 - This is a wonderful skin balancing oil that’s suitable for all skin types.
 If you are suffering with dull or dry skin, then this overnight treatment is ideal for you.

 - If you have sensitive skin the Rosehip oil is one of the finest base oils you can use, and it is quickly absorbed into the skin without leaving any greasiness.
-It performs marvels upon scars and is a prevalent oil employed for the treatment of lines and wrinkles as well as premature ageing.
+It performs marvels upon scars and is a prevalent oil employed for the treatment of lines and wrinkles as well as premature aging.